Think Blue to Go Green

 Since the 1950s, humans have produced 8.3 billion tons of plastic; of that total, 300 million tons were produced in the last 13 years, and 50% of all plastic ever produced are single-use plastics.
-Single-use plastics are plastic products that are only used once before they are discarded.
+Single-use plastics are plastic products that are only used once before being discarded.
 Some common single-use plastics are grocery bags, plastic cutlery, to-go cups, straws, and packaging plastics.
 8 million tons of plastic end up in the ocean every year.
 This is the equivalent of a dump truck of plastic dumped every minute,

 By switching to reusable materials rather than single-use plastics, we can slow down the rate at which our oceans are becoming polluted, which is a major problem today.
 As of right now, an 80,000-ton island of plastic floats in the Pacific Ocean.
 This plastic pollution threatens our wildlife, human health and safety, and the global economy.
 These problems are further complicated by the fact that plastic does not biodegrade.
 Rather, it breaks down into unmanageably small pieces that will remain in the ocean and landfills for hundreds or thousands of years.
 Thankfully, we can prevent these problems from worsening by making smart, sustainable choices now.

 Everyday choices we can make to improve the health of our oceans: